 CARING FOR YOUR PET HAMSTER

 Hamsters are one of Canada’s most popular pets.
 There are 24 species of hamsters found around the world, with 120 varieties to choose from.
-The Golden hamster, which has smooth hair, is the most common.
-The Fancy, which is multi-coloured, and the Teddy Bear, which has fluffy long fur, are other varieties that are widely available.
+Different types of hamsters available at Petland include Chinese, Russian dwarf, and Syrian (Golden, Teddy Bear, Panda Bear, to name a few).
+Hamsters are available in many colours and coat varieties.

 Hamsters are not social animals like gerbils, rats, mice or guinea pigs.
 They do not like to live in family groups and unless breeding, prefer to live alone.
 It is for that reason they should be kept as single pets.